karlalopez/Authentise-Store/README.md

 Please leave your comments and suggestions.
 Feedback and pull requests are very welcome.

 Special thanks to Jennie Lees.
 Most of this code was written under her watch and pretty much all this wonderful step-by-step tutorial has been written by her.
-Visit her portifolio: http://jennielees.github.io.
+Visit her portfolio: http://jennielees.github.io.

 # Running locally